50 years of Southern philanthropy

 Foundation types have grown

-Family foundations have dominated philanthropy in the South throughout the 21st century.
-As of 2017, family foundations accounted for more than 40 percent of all foundation giving in the SECF region, about the same as it was in 2003, which is the date from which we are able to track this kind of information.
+Family foundations have dominated philanthropy in the South throughout the twenty-first century.
+As of 2017, family foundations accounted for more than 40 percent of all foundation giving in the SECF region, about the same as in 2003, which is the date from which we’re able to track this kind of information.

-At the same time, the South has also seen a great deal of growth in community foundations—community foundation giving has grown faster than any other type of foundation giving since 2003, more than 220 percent.
-Family foundation giving grew by more than 160 percent.
+At the same time, the South has also seen a great deal of growth in community foundations, with community foundation giving having grown faster than any other type of foundation giving since 2003, up more than 220 percent, while family foundation giving grew by more than 160 percent.

 Philanthropy subject area has shifted

 As in the rest of the country, the two subject areas that receive the greatest amount of funding are education and health.
-Education received 30 percent of total giving in 2017, and health received 16 percent.
-These figures stand somewhat in contrast to national giving patterns in these two areas.
-At the national level, health received 30 percent of total giving, education 25 percent.
+Education received 30 percent of total giving in 2017, while health received 16 percent.
+These figures stand somewhat in contrast to national giving patterns in the two areas.
+At the national level, health received 30 percent of total giving, while education received 25 percent.

-Giving for arts and culture, the environment, and education have increased relative to other topics, while there have been declines in the proportion of grantmaking for health, human services, philanthropy and nonprofit management, and religion since 2003.
+Giving for arts and culture, the environment, and education have increased relative to other topics since 2003, while there have been declines in the proportion of grantmaking for health, human services, philanthropy and nonprofit management, and religion.

-In 2003, Foundation Center (now Candid) found that about half of all foundation support for Southern recipients came from foundations located outside the region—$927 million, compared to $944 million coming from Southern grantmakers.
-That ratio has not changed much in 15 years.
+In 2003, Foundation Center (now Candid) found that about half of all foundation support for Southern recipients — some $927 million — came from foundations located outside the region, compared to $944 million coming from Southern grantmakers.
+The ratio has not changed much in fifteen years.
 In 2017, grantmakers outside the South provided $1.9 billion in funding, whereas Southern grantmakers made $2.1 billion in grants.

 There’s more to learn